Lindsey Pearlman: Career

 On television, she recurred in Chicago Justice, in the role of Joy Fletcher, for five episodes.
 She also had guest roles in Sneaky Pete, American Housewife, The Purge, General Hospital, and countless television commercials.
 In 2021, she recurred as Martha on The Ms. Pat Show, and as Karen in Haus of Vicious.
 She also played Diane Warren on Selena: The Series on Netflix (2021).

 Death

 On February 15, 2022, Pearlman was reported missing to LAPD.
 Police found her body in a vehicle on February 18, after responding to a radio call for a death investigation at Franklin Avenue and North Sierra Bonita Avenue.
-The cause of death, confirmed by the Los Angeles County medical examiner, was determined to be suicide by intentional overdose of sodium nitrite.
+The cause of death, confirmed by the Los Angeles County medical examiner, was determined to be suicide by intentional overdose of a toxic substance.